aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 * Hydraulic Erosion : simulate water flows over the terrain.
 There is also different type of Hydraulic erosion, but all are tricky to implement.
 Still, there is some resources on the Internet and good papers about it.

-This is the first article of a series about terrain erosion methods.
+This is the first article of a series about terrain erosion methods - mostly procedural.
 I will try to implement the ones I find the most interesting, both on the CPU and the GPU to compare results (and also because compute shader are fun).
 Note that my skills in GPGPU programming are not the best and I am open to suggestion when it comes to implementation.